Causality conditions

+Causality conditions are classifications of Lorentzian manifolds according to the types of causal structures they admit.

-In the study of Lorentzian manifold spacetimes there exists a hierarchy of causality conditions which are important in proving mathematical theorems about the global structure of such manifolds.
+In the study of spacetimes, there exists a hierarchy of causality conditions which are important in proving mathematical theorems about the global structure of such manifolds.

 These conditions were collected during the late 1970s.

 The weaker the causality condition on a spacetime, the more unphysical the spacetime is.
 Spacetimes with closed timelike curves, for example, present severe interpretational difficulties.
 See the grandfather paradox.

 It is reasonable to believe that any physical spacetime will satisfy the strongest causality condition: global hyperbolicity.
 For such spacetimes the equations in general relativity can be posed as an initial value problem on a Cauchy surface.

 The hierarchy

 There is a hierarchy of causality conditions, each one of which is strictly stronger than the previous.
 This is sometimes called the causal ladder.
 The conditions, from weakest to strongest, are: